datamesh-manager/datamesh-manager-ce/README.md

 In the Community Edition, every user can change any data product or data contract.
 If you need advanced role and permission management, SSO, or customizations, consider the [Enterprise Edition](https://www.datamesh-manager.com/#pricing).

+Community support is offered [in Slack in the channel #datamesh-manager](https://datacontract.com/slack).

 ## Demo

 Play with our [demo app](https://demo.datamesh-manager.com/)!